 - 1 whole chicken - just get a rotisserie chicken from the store lol. if you're unable to get a whole chicken (rotisserie or otherwise), chicken breasts, canned chicken, and even turkey (such as from thanksgiving leftovers) are all suitable replacements.

 - chicken stock - 2-3+ cartons (8-12 cups)

-- egg noodles or any pasta of your choice (optional). "weird" pasta like bowties is fun. if you dont want excess carbs or whatever use more vegetables instead.
+- egg noodles or any pasta of your choice. "weird" pasta like bowties is fun. if you dont want excess carbs or whatever use more vegetables instead.

-- vegetables of your choice. celery, carrots, and onions are typical. zucchini, turnips, radishes, etc. are also some suggestions. if you have leftover veggies you don't want to waste throw them in.
+- vegetables of your choice. celery, carrots, and onions are typical. zucchini, turnips, radishes, etc. are also some suggestions. if you have leftover veggies that are about to go bad throw them in.

 - salt, pepper, thyme, parsley, and any other spices/herbs of your choice

 - honestly chicken soup is so versatile you can just add or remove whatever the hell you want. for example i really like celery but hate cooked carrots and onions so i skip adding them to the finished soup and only use them for stock.

 - separate the chicken meat from the bones, tendons, and skin by hand. by hand because it helps you feel for any nastiness you don't want in the soup. if necessary split into smaller chunks. boil the skin and bones afterward to make your own stock to freeze for later! theres no real reason not to--an animal died so you can live, so please don't let any of it go to waste.

 - cut the vegetables into bite size pieces